prcutler/stoneopen/wp-content/plugins/photo-gallery/readme.txt

 Enable Google+ button.
 Choose whether to have Google+ social sharing button enabled in the pop-up or not.

 (for Slideshow View only)
 Enable image title.
-Choose whether to display gallery image titles during the gallery slideshow or not.
+Choose whether to display gallery image titles during the slideshow or not.
 Title position.
 Set the position of the title using the available options.
 Enable image description.
 Choose whether to display gallery image description during the slideshow or not.
 Description position.
 Set the position of the description using the available options.